 - Improve patient health outcomes by increasing their ability to receive cell and gene therapies.

-The model will focus initially on expanding access to gene therapy for sickle cell disease.
+The model's initial focus is on expanding access to gene therapy for sickle cell disease.
 The model will help address access to critical supports and services for people with Medicaid who receive gene therapy for sickle cell disease in a participating state.
 Patients receiving gene therapy for sickle cell disease will need to go through an extended inpatient hospital stay, and potentially multiple additional visits to a gene therapy center.
 Additionally, the process of preparing for this gene therapy involves myeloablative chemotherapy, which typically renders patients (male or female) infertile.
-Therefore, the model will include coverage of a defined scope of fertility preservation services and supports for ancillary services, including travel expenses, case management, and behavioral health services.
+Therefore, the model includes coverage of a defined scope of fertility preservation services and supports for ancillary services, including travel expenses, case management, and behavioral health services.

 Health Equity Strategy